Jaramos2409/lastfm-chain/README.md

 # Last.fm: Compare with your friends!

-Last.fm - Compare with your friends is a web application built using React, React Form, React Router, reacstrap, and Last.fm's API to provide two user's a list of artists, songs, and album they both enjoy!
+Last.fm - Compare with your friends is a web application built using React, React Form, React Router, reacstrap, and Last.fm's API to provide two users a list of artists, songs, and albums they both enjoy!

 https://lastfm-compare.eulal.io